laiguokun/xlu-data/README.md

 ## Augmentation Data

-We also provide our generated augmentation data in the augmentation folder.
+We also provide our generated augmentation data in the [google drive](https://drive.google.com/open?id=13Z9v9n4r7ieVT3wD41dhyQkOJyU7atcB).
 In each folder, the augmentation file is the augmentation samples generated based on the corresponding unlabeled data.

 The data format for each line is "$label \t $original \t $augmented \t $original-lang \t $augmented-lang".
 The $original-lang field denote the language of the original sample.